billhibazzz/TideSDK-User-Docs/source/guides/using_php/README.md

 ##PHP Preprocessing

 If you do surround your PHP code with <?php ?> and place it in a file that ends in the .php extension, it will be preprocessed.
-Preprocessed Titanium works is a way similar to PHP code on an Apache server.
+Preprocessed TideSDK works is a way similar to PHP code on an Apache server.
 The script contents are replaced with the script output before the content is rendered by the browser.

-Note that preprocessed PHP does not have access to the Titanium object and cannot interact directly with the DOM.
+Note that preprocessed PHP does not have access to the TideSDK object and cannot interact directly with the DOM.

 For example, you have a file named `test.php` with the contents: